realityforge/Quake-III-Arena/opengl2-readme.md

                                      1-16 - Some.
                                      17+  - Too much!

-*  `r_ssao`                         - Enable screen-space ambient occlusion.
-                                   Currently eats framerate and has some
-                                   visible artifacts.
-                                     0 - No. (default)
-                                     1 - Yes.

 Cvars for HDR and tonemapping:

  * `r_hdr`                          - Do scene rendering in a framebuffer with